codex-academy/SortAndSearch/pages/lists_vs_arrays.md

 An [Array](https://www.youtube.com/watch?v=7EdaoE46BTI) is variable that can store more than one variable under the same name.
 In it's purest form it is a continuous memory block where a number of variables can be stored sequentially.
 Each variable in an Array is accessible using an index number.
 They are a linear lists with a fixed number of spaces available for variables.

-Javascript Arrays [are not	 Arrays](https://javascriptweblog.wordpress.com/2010/07/12/understanding-javascript-arrays/) in the purest sense of the word as the are auto extending.
+JavaScript Arrays [are not	 Arrays](https://javascriptweblog.wordpress.com/2010/07/12/understanding-javascript-arrays/) in the purest sense of the word as the are auto extending.

 One can create an Array like this: